robcarver17/pysystemtrade/docs/userguide.md

 ## We now import all the stages we need
-from systems.forecasting import Rules from systems.basesystem import System from systems.forecast_combine import ForecastCombineFixed from systems.forecast_scale_cap import ForecastScaleCapFixed from systems.futures.rawdata import FuturesRawData from systems.positionsizing import PositionSizing from systems.portfolio import PortfoliosFixed from systems.account import Account
+from systems.forecasting import Rules from systems.basesystem import System from systems.forecast_combine import ForecastCombine from systems.forecast_scale_cap import ForecastScaleCap from systems.futures.rawdata import FuturesRawData from systems.positionsizing import PositionSizing from systems.portfolio import Portfolios from systems.account import Account